rkennington/ignite-docker/README.md

 Currently, there is not an image to pull from Docker as this is still a work in progress.
 So, check it out from git and run the following Docker commands to get it running.

+# Current Goals of this project:
+1) Configure Hadoop to integrate with IGFS based on [installing it on cloudera CDH](https://apacheignite.readme.io/docs/installing-on-cloudera-cdh).

+2) Develop an Ignite client to use it as a resource.

+3) Observe performance with and without IGFS.

 ## Build and run it
 CD to working directory with Dockerfile and run `docker build -t <arbitrary name>:<version> .`